awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/200_Pricing_Model_Analysis/Lab_Guide.md

         AND sp.leasecontractlength = 1
     </details>

 3. Next we'll join the CUR file with that pricing source as a view.
-Edit the following query, replace **cur** with your existing database name, and **curfile** with the tablename of your CUR, then run the rollowing query:
+Edit the following query, replace **cur.curfile** with your existing database name and tablename of your CUR, then run the rollowing query:

     <details>
     <summary> Click here to see the Athena SQL code</summary>